Pelvic Floor Exercises for Pregnant Women

 • Holding Your Breath: This adds pressure.
 Instead, breathe deeply.

-• Squeezing Other Muscles: Isolate the pelvic floor.
-Practice lying down to feel it.
+• Squeezing Other Muscles: Isolate these muscles.
+Practice lying down to feel them.

-• Overdoing It: Ease into it, mama—start small to keep from wearing yourself out.
+• Overdoing It: Ease into it—start small to keep from wearing yourself out.

-• Ignoring Pain: If anything hurts, hit pause and chat with a pro to keep things safe and comfy.
+• Ignoring Pain: If anything hurts, pause and check with a professional to keep things safe and comfy.

 The secret to a healthy pelvic floor isn’t just strength; it’s balance – learning to both contract and fully relax these vital muscles.